Dalas121/Heir_2_The_Throne/README.md

 	- Ethiliel/Ithelden may or may not still be alive ($ethiliel_alive/$ithelden_alive), depending on the player's performance in the intro scenario
 - the more elves who die, the fewer recruits you get (e.g. if 10 elves die you only get archers)
 - the player might have Delfador in this scenario.
 Balance accordingly
+	- if $bm_turns==1, foreshadow Delfador's impending departure

 S03: Blackwater Port (ForestDragon)
 - 1-to-2-skull difficulty.
 Rewards: Cavalryman, Horseman, Peasant, Woodsman
-- the player might have Delfador in this scenario.
-Balance accordingly.
 - Asheviere's humans start in control of the port, but not the town.
 You need to defeat them to gain access to the port
 	- if Kaylan dies, you can still win, but you won't get to recruit Horsemen/Cavalrymen
 	- if Kaylan dies, set bm_kaylan_dead=yes, so I can modify the bigmap to reflect that
 - lore: Sir Kaylan wanted Delfador to raise Konrad at the port among his own kind, but Delfador thought the Aethenwood was better: both more powerful and safer.
 	- And on top of that, the port was too heavily militarized - no place to raise a child.
+- the player might have Delfador in this scenario.
+Balance accordingly.
+	- if $bm_turns==1, foreshadow Delfador's impending departure

 S05: Bay of Pearls (Ankeron)
 - 1-to-2-skull difficulty.
 Rewards: Merfolk Brawler, Merfolk Fighter, Merfolk Hunter, Merfolk Initiate